Rego Park: Ethnic enclaves

-Like its neighbor Forest Hills, Rego Park has long had a significant Jewish population, most of which have Georgian and Russian Jewish ancestors, with a number of synagogues and kosher restaurants.
+Like its neighbor Forest Hills, Rego Park has long had a significant Jewish population, many of whom have Georgian and Russian Jewish ancestors, and consequently there are a number of synagogues and kosher restaurants.
 Many Holocaust survivors settled in Rego Park after 1945.
 In the 1990s, Jewish immigrants from the former Soviet Union, especially from Central Asia, moved in.
-Most of the residents are Bukharan Jewish, and the effect of life in the Soviet Union on the population has led Rego Park to have a Russian feel with many signs in Russian Cyrillic.
+Most of the residents are Bukharan Jewish, and the effect of life in the Soviet Union on the population has led Rego Park to have a Russian feel, with many signs in Russian Cyrillic.
 Most of the Bukharan Jewish immigrants in the neighborhood come from Uzbekistan and Tajikistan, and there is also Uzbek and Tajik cuisine in many Rego Park restaurants.

-Immigrant populations from Albania, Bosnia, Israel, Romania, Iran, Colombia, South Asia, China, Bulgaria, Peru, and South Korea are also represented in the neighborhood, as well as many restaurants and stores operated by people of different nationalities.
-In the 2000s and 2010s, many young professionals also moved in, and the average price of residential units in Rego Park increased correspondingly.
+Immigrant populations from Albania, Bosnia, Bulgaria, Colombia, China, Iran, Israel, Italy, Mongolia, Peru, Romania, South Asia, South Korea, and Ukraine are also represented in the neighborhood, as well as many restaurants and stores operated by people of different nationalities.
+In the 2000s and 2010s, many young professionals also moved in, increasing the average price of residential units.